MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 ![Azure Bot Service architecture](media/concept-bot-authentication/azure-bot-service-architecture.png)

-[Here's a good OAuth overview](https://aaronparecki.com/oauth-2-simplified/) that's easier to follow than the formal [OAuth specification](https://oauth.net/2/).
+[Here's a good OAuth overview](https://aaronparecki.com/oauth-2-simplified/) that is easier to follow than the formal [OAuth specification](https://oauth.net/2/).

 ## User authentication in a conversation